 A coalition is a group of organizations that agree to adopt a common strategy and work together in order to further their shared vision, values and goals.
 The individual groups feel it is in their best interest to join a coalition because they recognize either an opportunity to gain or a threat to lose something they each value (e.g., programs and services, legislation).
 The coalition may be organized around a single issue or for long-term objectives.

-Some examples of coalitions that PSAC Regional Human Rights and Equity Committees have joined or social justice organizations that we have worked with closely in the past are:
+Some examples of coalitions that PSAC women have joined or women's organizations that we have worked with closely in the past are: